 so proud of what our community has built together..— Michelle Lawton, Founder & Co-Director at Stretch the Imagination

 Melissa O’Mahony is from San Francisco and spent her high school years in Mill Valley.
 She has her B.A. in Young Child Development and M.A. and Credential in Early Childhood Special Education, both from San Francisco State University.
 Her interest in children has been a part of her life since adolescence and she has been working with young children for 15 years in various school and home settings.
-For the last 4 years, she has been in the classroom as a teacher and is excited to take on the role of assistant director this year.
-When she is not on the floor with the kids or working with parents, she is exploring nature with her 1 ½ year old and husband, riding her bike through the streets of San Francisco, having dance parties with her family, and laughing and cooking with friends and family.
+She spent her first four years at Stretch as a classroom teacher and is now excited to embark on her second year as Assistant Director.
+In her free time, she enjoys exploring nature with her 2 ½ year old and husband, riding her bike through the streets of San Francisco, having dance parties with her family, and laughing and cooking with friends.

 Paola Trigari is an educational consultant on the Constructivism, Social-Constructivism, Project-oriented and Reggio Emilia-inspired educational philosophies.
 Paola holds seminars and consulting appointments throughout the U.S.and in Europe.
 She consults for preschools to primary schools, and collaborates with universities and pedagogical institutions.
 She is the co-director of a new post-graduate program in Early Childhood and Primary Education at the University of Geneva, Switzerland.
 Paola worked as pedagogical director and program director of the Reggio inspired Inquiry based International Italian School in San Francisco (La Scuola of SF).
 Paola obtained her ECE qualifications in San Francisco.
 She also holds a BA from Bocconi University in Milan and an MSc in economics from UPF (Barcelona) with a final thesis on the Returns to Education.
 She has an International background: native of Italy, grew up in Turin (Italy), Paris (France) and Sâo Paulo (Brazil).
 Italian native speaker, Paola speaks English, French, Spanish and Portuguese.
 Paola has a passion for the Stretch Community, its inquiry based approach, its deep connection with both the design thinking method and the natural component.
 Paola enjoys traveling, watching movies and hiking with her husband and their dog, Sherpa.